-The progress of the reauthorization bills will be closely monitored during Phase III.
-If it becomes evident that Legislative progress is not being made, FDEP should start to internally develop guidelines for a contractor certification process.
+The progress of the reauthorization bills will continue to be monitored during Phase VI.
+Due to Legislative progress not being made, FDEP will start to internally develop guidelines for a contractor certification process during Phase IV.
 Any internal guidelines that are developed will include provisions that ensure federal, state, and local government partners are not excluded from being able to provide assistance during impact response, if requested.

-- Continue to monitor progress of the CRCA Reauthorization. - Pending CRCA Reauthorization progress, initiate development of guidelines for contractor certification.
+- Continue to monitor progress of the CRCA Reauthorization. - Initiate development of guidelines for contractor certification.

 Recommendations 10 and 11 call for the streamlining of the permitting and regulatory authorization process following coral reef injuries.
 Recommendation 10 states that FDEP should employ a process, such as the existing Environmental Resource Permitting (ERP) process, that incorporates the conditions requiring trustee approval for the authorization and regulation of primary restoration, compensatory restoration, and monitoring activities associated with reef impacts.
 As stated in Phase I, some of these issues have been addressed through the adoption of the CRPA, such as the requirement for the RP to cooperate with FDEP to undertake assessment and restoration in a timely fashion.
-In addition to CRPA requirements, the CRCP has met with members of the FDEP SED Environmental Resource Program in an attempt to develop a permit template for use following impact events.
-The template will contain general conditions that are pre-agreed upon by the SED, such as trustee approved methods for primary restoration and post disturbance biological monitoring.
-Details unique to each case, such as the name of the vessel involved, and the location of the injury will be filled in shortly after the grounding.
-This will allow for rapid approval and prevent any delays to the start of restoration activities.